 The Tourism Improvement and Development District Act, P.L.
 1992, C. 165, authorized municipalities in Cape May County to require certain businesses to collect an additional 2% retail sales tax on tourism-related retail sales and/or pay a tourism development fee.
 At present, businesses in Wildwood, North Wildwood, and Wildwood Crest are affected.

-Tourism-related sales include the following items (if also taxable under the Sales and Use Tax Act): room rental in hotels, motels, or boarding houses; food and drink sold by restaurants, taverns, and other similar establishments, or by caterers (but not including vending machine sales); and admission charges to amusements (amusement rides, movie theaters, sporting, drama, or musical events) and cover charges in nightclubs and cabarets.
+Tourism-related sales include the following items (if also taxable under the Sales and Use Tax Act): Room rental in hotels, motels, or boarding houses; food and drink sold by caterers, restaurants, taverns, and similar establishments (not including vending machine sales); admission charges to amusements such as movie theaters; sporting, drama, or musical events, and amusement rides; and cover charges by nightclubs and cabarets.)

 Disposition of Revenues

-Revenues are collected by the State Treasurer and are placed in a special reserve fund to pay principal and interest on bonds and notes issued by the tourism authority for tourism promotion projects and activities.
-The 1.85% tourism assessment is administered by the Division of Taxation, and revenues collected are deposited in a tourism assessment fund.
+The State Treasurer collects revenues and places them in a special reserve fund to pay principal and interest on bonds and notes issued by the tourism authority for tourism promotion projects and activities.
+The Division of Taxation administers the 1.85% tourism assessment.
+The State deposits revenues collected in a tourism assessment fund.